How to Set Your Virtual Assistant Rates

 Yes.
 Yes you can.
 You have experience and skills that people are willing to pay for!
 When you factor taxes and expenses for running your business, the take-home rate must be enough for you to live off of!

-What’s even the going rate for specific skills?
+What are the going virtual assistant rates for specific skills?

-If you have general Admin, Design, or Marketing Skills (data entry, social media posting, simple graphics, basic calendar management, etc) the going rate is $25 – $40 per hour.
+If you have general admin, design, or marketing skills (data entry, social media posting, simple graphics, basic calendar management, etc.) the going virtual assistant rates are $25–40 per hour.

-If you have Specialized Skills (Web Design, SEO, Building Landing Pages, Social Media Strategy, Infusionsoft, etc) your rates should be no lower than $50 per hour.
+If you have specialized skills (web design, SEO, building landing pages, social media strategy, Infusionsoft, etc.) your virtual assistant rates should be no lower than $50 per hour.
 You can go up from there as needed.

-I have no idea where to start my rates!
+I have no idea where to start my virtual assistant rates!

 If you are going back and forth on deciding where to start your rates for general admin work, take this advice.